benedekvarga/Logger/README.md

 ## Installation

-Download the project directory, add `Logger.swift` and `DateFormatter.swift` to your project.
+Download the project directory, add `Logger.swift` to your project.
 It's that simple, ready to use.

 ## Usage